At-Home Covid-19 Tests Are Here, But Can You Trust Them?

 Dr. Long points to a New England Journal of Medicine video which demonstrates collecting a sample.
 “It can be fairly easy to collect an (nasopharyngeal) specimen from yourself, once you have the hang of it,” he says.

 A test may not be necessary if you have relatively mild symptoms.
 “If you are stable enough to stay home, you don’t necessarily need to know you have Covid-19 because it will not change your management,” says Dr. Long.
 Even if you’re sick and have symptoms like a mild fever and cough, you should be staying home, he adds.

 And if you’re not ill, the advice is still to stay at home.

 What about testing after you’ve been sick?

-(On April 1, the FDA approved the first diagnostic test to look for coronavirus antibodies in blood, which is made by the company Cellex Inc. Although the blood test can also be used to diagnose Covid-19, it’s to be used in combination with symptoms and other tests, and it is not an at-home test, according to the federal agency.)
+On April 1, the FDA approved the first diagnostic test to look for coronavirus antibodies in blood, which is made by the company Cellex Inc. There are now many other antibody tests and you can see a doctor or healthcare provider to get an antibody test, according to the CDC.
+Antibody tests generally should not be used to diagnose Covid-19, and they aren’t at-home tests.